How Long Are Dogs in Heat?

 Stage 1: Signs a Dog Is in Heat

 The first signs your dog is in heat are the swelling of her vulva and bright red bloody discharge.
+This stage is called proestrus.
 "There will be lots of licking," Nielsen says.
-A dog in heat can bleed for around 7 to 10 days.
+A dog in heat can bleed for around seven to 10 days.
 During this first stage of the reproductive cycle, the female will not accept a male.

 Stage 2: When Your Dog Can Become Pregnant

-Once the bleeding stops, the second stage of the dog heat cycle has begun.
+Once the bleeding stops, the second stage of the dog heat cycle, called the estrus stage, has begun.
 Many people make the mistake of thinking their dog's estrus is done at this point, but this second stage is actually when your dog can become pregnant.
 "This stage, when the blood is done, is when she will accept a male," Nielsen says.
-"This lasts an additional 7 to 10 days."
+"This lasts an additional seven to 10 days."
 During this stage, the vulva will become soft and enlarged.

 Stage 3: The End of a Dog's Heat Cycle

-The final 7 to 10 days is the last stage of the heat cycle.
-It includes reswelling of the vulva and pink discharge, but she will not accept a male.
+The last stage of the heat cycle, called diestrus, lasts about two months.
+It includes reswelling of the vulva and pink discharge, and she will not accept a male.
 As this final stage ends, the vulva returns to normal and the discharge tapers off.
+This is the time of pregnancy if your dog mated with a male, though diestrus lasts 60 days whether or not she's carrying puppies.

 How Often Do Dogs Go Into Heat?